onehashai/onehash-connect/api_docs/deploying-bots.md

     site=http://hostname
     ```

-1. Run the Zulip Botserver by passing the `botserverrc` to it.
+1. Run the Connect Botserver by passing the `botserverrc` to it.
 The
     command format is:

      ```